daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 - CloudTrail Events Logs
 - DNS Logs

-If an anomaly is detected, an event can be created in EventBridge to trigger automations including SNS or Lambda functions.
+If an anomaly is detected, an event can be created in EventBridge to trigger automation including SNS or Lambda functions.
 GuardDuty can protect against cryptocurrency attacks (has a dedicated 'finding').

 ## Amazon Macie